Pebit/palette-stealer/README.md

 ## Future Plans !!!
 - [✅] Learn and understand more about KDTrees for huge code optimisation (100x faster for 1000px palettes - complexity from O(n) to O(log2n))
-- [⏳] impement dithering for better looking images
+- [⏳] Impement dithering for better looking images